 Description

-This procedure ingests a subset of locally available KP data into one or two data structures in IDL memory (depending on the provided arguments).
+This procedure ingests a subset of locally available KP data into one or two data structures in python memory (depending on the provided arguments).
 The data structure variables thus produced are the primary inputs to the various plotting routines contained within this Toolkit.

 In its simplest form, the read routine will quickly and efficiently return all MAVEN KP data with a single command.
 Through the use of a variety of keywords and options, however, the user may use the same routine to extract any subset of KP data according to their needs.